-The consolidated financial statements are the responsibility of Management, and have been prepared in accordance with International Financial Reporting Standards.
+The consolidated financial statements are the responsibility of Management, and have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
 Where necessary, Management has made judgments and estimates of the outcome of events and transactions, with due consideration given to materiality.